 - this fabric doesn’t have any lycra added, but it stretches a bit.
 The fusible interfacing eliminates most of the stretching into interfaced details.

-On the picture below is the result I got from using interfacing.
+In the picture below you can see the result I got from using interfacing.
 It is much more distinct when the garment is nicely ironed (sadly I didn’t take a picture).

 What can I use instead of sewing interfacing?

 Not every sewing project requires interfacing, so I would recommend investing a little money into it.
 Use it instead of any substitutes – it has specific qualities that influence the results you are about to get.